kjwardy/elasticstack-terraform-examples/README.md

 ### 2) Configure the repo to manage your stack

-With an Elastic Stack now initialised, you can choose your preferred method of authorising Terraform to be able to manage elements of the Stack.
-Elasticsearch and Kibana both need their own authorisation blocks for Terraform to be able to access them.
+With an Elastic Stack now initialised, you can choose your preferred method of authenticating Terraform to be able to manage elements of the Stack.
+Elasticsearch and Kibana both need their own authentication blocks for Terraform to be able to manage them.
 - Elasticsearch can use `username` and `password` **or** an `api_key`
 - Kibana can only use `username` and `password`

-The [`authorise.tf`](./authorise.tf) file contains examples of both being used.
-Which you choose is up to you!
+The [`authenticate.tf`](./authenticate.tf) file contains examples of both being used.

 - You can create a base64 encoded API key in the API Keys section of Kibana Stack Management.
-Simply copy the key over the placeholder and ensure that it's the only resource uncommented.
+Copy the key over the placeholder and ensure that it's the only resource uncommented.
 - If you span up a Stack earlier, the same `elastic` `username` and `password` will suffice for being able to manage the Stack for testing purposes.
-If you already have a Stack, consider creating a user within Kibana *solely* for Terraform management.
+If you already have a Stack, consider creating a user within Kibana *solely* for Terraform management, or use the `api_key` authentication method.

 ### 3) Initialise Terraform, plan and apply